Discussing Torah matters because the Torah matters

 It’s as though the life of Sarah is being divided up into distinct periods of time.
 The rabbis offer a beautiful reason for this.
 They say it is because Sarah had the wisdom of a 100 year old woman, the heart of a seven year old girl, and the beauty of a 20 year old young lady.
 At least, in Abraham’s eyes.
 Having withdrawn from the public Abraham mourns her passing, and I can imagine sitting next to him and asking something like, “How old was Sarah?
 Wasn’t she 127?”
 And thinking of her, he’d say after a moment, “She was a hundred.
 She was seven.
 She was twenty.”

-I love this thought so much.
-I’d be content to leave it here, but I would be remiss if I didnt mention how some have extracted from Sarah’s lifespan an intriguing mathematical connection that does not seem to be happenstance.
+However, I would be remiss if I didnt mention how others (not the poets but the math nerds) have extracted from Sarah’s lifespan an intriguing mathematical connection.

 As they point out, Sarah is the great matriarch of the Jewish nation.
 She ties together the three patriarchs: Abraham, Isaac, and Jacob.
-Now watch how her lifespan shows up when you rub together the lives of the patriarchs.
+Now watch how her lifespan of 127 years shows up when you play with the lives of the patriarchs.

 Abraham lived to 175.
 (175 = 5x 7)